marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/03-boundaries.md

 ## The `@nx/enforce-module-boundaries` eslint rule

 Here is where the [Nx eslint plugin](https://nx.dev/nx-api/eslint-plugin) _(`@nx/eslint-plugin`)_ comes into play.
-More precisely, its [`@nx/enforce-module-boundaries` rule](https://nx.dev/nx-api/eslint-plugin/documents/enforce-module-boundaries).

-This eslint rule allows you to enforce the boundaries you have defined for your workspace.
+More precisely, the `depConstraints` option of the [`@nx/enforce-module-boundaries` rule](https://nx.dev/nx-api/eslint-plugin/documents/enforce-module-boundaries) allows you to enforce the boundaries you have defined for your workspace.
 For instance, it will prevent you from importing a library from another library that isn't supposed to depend on it.

+The `depConstraints` option is a list of constraints that define which projects can depend on which other projects.
+These constraints are tag-based, hence the need to [tag your libraries first](./02-organize-libs.md#tags-and-categories).

 # 🚧 TODO